srid/purescript-book-sources/chapter7.md

 We will also meet another type class, `Traversable`, which describes _traversable functors_, and see how this concept also arises very naturally from solutions to real-world problems.

-The example code for this chapter will be a continuation of the phone book example from chapter 3.
-This time, we will define data types for an _address book_, including addresses as well as phone numbers, and write functions to validate values for those types.
+The example code for this chapter will be a continuation of the address book example from chapter 3.
+This time, we will extend our address book data types, and write functions to validate values for those types.
 The understanding is that these functions could be used, for example in a web user interface, to display errors to the user as part of a data entry form.

 ## Project Setup